deathworlders/online/content/books/deathworlders/chapter-49-division.md

 There were RCMP, and an air ambulance to take away the guy Yan had half-crushed in the hope that *maybe* they could save his pelvis.
 The gas station clerk was freaking out while giving a statement to a pair of friendly female Mounties and both Yan and Vemik were sitting very still on the floor, watching what was going on.
 There was a general sense of mutual distrust between them and the armed men who’d showed up surprisingly fast considering how deep they were in the ass-end of nowhere.

-Julian was trying to focus on the controlled hubbub rather than on his thoughts.
+Julian was trying to focus on fixing his broken foot rather than on his thoughts.
 But it was hard to get over the fact that part of what the officers were doing was documenting a few corpses.
 Men who’d been alive only a little while ago.

+This one was a worse break than usual.
+Probably because he'd been forced to keep bearing weight and moving on it.
+But it had come at the worst possible time, and come this close to getting him *killed.* It had certainly thrown him off.
+Maybe if it had held together he could have fought better, he wouldn't have had to...

+He pushed the thought away, or tried to.
+He didn't want to be in this position, wondering what might have been.
+He'd never know either way.

+...That was really going to eat at him, he knew it.

 Hoeff had taken on the job of talking with the inspector.
 From what Julian could gather there was a superintendent on the way.

 Julian himself was… pacing.
 Trying to think and trying *not* to think at the same time, and failing at both.
-He was so distracted that he didn’t notice Hoeff shake hands with the inspector and head his way until the smaller man’s hand reached up and clapped Julian right on the shoulder.
+He was so distracted that he didn’t notice Hoeff shake hands with the inspector and head his way until the smaller man’s hand clapped Julian right on the shoulder.

-“Sit down a spell,” He suggested.
+“Focus on the shit you can control,” he suggested.
 “Just think through all your training, don’t dwell.
 It helps.”

 Julian glanced at the bodies, acutely aware that he’d made one of them.
 “I don’t think I trained for this…”